“Sometimes life is so hard. I just wish I could be in a better mood,

-1. Every night before you go to sleep, write down at least three things you're grateful for.
+3. Every night before you go to sleep, write down at least three things you're grateful for.
 (Repetition allowed.)
-Research shows that finding just three things to feel thankful for increases your happiness set point to make you objectively happier.
-If you've had a hard time with your child that day, find three things just about your child.
+Research shows that people who do this get happier almost immediately, and stay happier for as long as they continue this practice.
+If you've had a hard time with your child that day, find three things to appreciate about your child.

 "If the only prayer you said in your life was 'THANK YOU,' that would suffice." -- Meister Eckhart